aluttik/calvinbookshelf-db/README.md

 ## Scraping data

-As of right now, the data scraping is a two-step process.
+As of right now, the data scraping is a two-step process:

-1. Firstly, scrape_classlist.py must be run to find a list of classes for every term.
-It dumps this list into the `data/` folder.
+1. `scrape_classlist.py` is run to find a classlist for every term.
+It dumps its results to `data/`.

-2. Secondly, database_filler.py is run to find book data for each of the files in `data/`.
+2. `scraper.py` is run to find book data for each of the files in `data/`.
 It dumps its results to `db/`.